gruntwork-io/terragrunt/README.md

 }
 ```

+Each `extra_arguments` block includes an arbitrary name (in the example above, `retry_lock`), a list of `commands` to
-With the configuration above, when you run `terragrunt apply`, Terragrunt will call Terraform as follows:
+which the extra arguments should be add, and the list of `arguments` to add.
+With the configuration above, when you
+run `terragrunt apply`, Terragrunt will call Terraform as follows:

 ```
 > terragrunt apply